Neoplatonist/manjaro-icons/README.md

-# Pure CSS Manjaro Icons
+# Pure HTML/CSS Manjaro Icons

 All images are easy to resize or change their color.